-Each shareholder may instruct the shareholder's proxy how to vote the shareholder's Common Shares by completing the blanks on the Instrument of Proxy.
-All Common Shares represented at the Meeting by properly executed proxies will be voted for or against or withheld from voting (including the voting on any ballot) in respect of each proposed resolution, as the case may be, and where a choice with respect to any matter to be acted upon has been specified in the Instrument of Proxy, the Common Shares represented by the proxy will be voted in accordance with such specification.
-In the absence of any such specification as to voting on the Instrument of Proxy, the Management Designees, if named as proxy, will vote in favour of the matters set out therein.
-In the absence of any specification as to voting on any other form of proxy, the Common Shares represented by such form of proxy will be voted in favour of the matters set out therein.
+Each Shareholder may instruct the Shareholder's proxy how to vote the Shareholder's Common Shares by completing the blanks on the instrument of proxy.
+All Common Shares represented at the Meeting by properly executed proxies will be voted for or against or withheld from voting (including the voting on any ballot) in respect of each proposed resolution, as the case may be, and where a choice with respect to any matter to be acted upon has been specified in the proxy, the Common Shares represented by the proxy will be voted in accordance with such specification.
+In the absence of any such specification as to voting on the instrument of proxy or any other form of proxy, the Management Designees, if named as proxy, will vote the Common Shares represented by such proxy in favour of the matters set out therein.

-If you decide to appoint the directors and/or officers of the Corporation named in the enclosed Form of Proxy as your proxyholders, and do not indicate how you want to vote, they will vote as follows:
+If you decide to appoint the directors and/or officers of the Corporation named in the enclosed proxy as your proxyholders, and do not indicate how you want to vote, they will vote as follows:

-- FOR fixing the number of directors of the Corporation to be elected at the Meeting at six (6) members - FOR electing each of the six director nominees recommended by management - FOR appointing PricewaterhouseCoopers LP as auditors at a remuneration to be fixed by the Directors - FOR amending the Corporation's Stock Option Plan, as set out in Schedule "A" - ✓ FOR amending the Corporation's Restricted Share Plan, as set out in Schedule "B" - FOR approving the unallocated options under the Corporation's Stock Option Plan - FOR approving the unallocated restricted shares under the Corporation's Restricted Share Plan
+- FOR electing each of the six director nominees recommended by management - FOR appointing PricewaterhouseCoopers LP as auditors at a remuneration to be fixed by the Directors - FOR approving all unallocated stock options issuable under the Corporation's Stock Option Plan - FOR approving all unallocated restricted shares issuable under the Corporation's Restricted Share Plan

-The enclosed Instrument of Proxy confers discretionary authority upon the Management Designees, or other persons named as proxy, with respect to amendments to or variations of matters identified in the Notice of Meeting and any other matters which may properly come before the Meeting.
+The enclosed instrument of proxy confers discretionary authority upon the Management Designees, or other persons named as proxy, with respect to amendments to or variations of matters identified in the Notice of Meeting and any other matters which may properly come before the Meeting.
 As of the Effective Date, the Corporation is not aware of any amendments to, variations of or other matters which may come before the Meeting.
-In the event that other matters come before the Meeting, then the Management Designees intend to vote in accordance with the judgment of management of the Corporation.
+In the event that other matters come before the Meeting, the Management Designees intend to vote in accordance with the judgment of management of the Corporation.